nantr0nic/breakdown/README.md

 **Work in progress!**

-Classic breakdown game but with a descending mechanic. **Fully configurable**: the level design, brick properties (value, health, color), paddle/ball, and descent speed are all configurable in a set of TOML files.
+Classic breakdown game but with a descending mechanic. **Fully configurable**: the level design, brick properties (value, health, color), paddle & ball properties, and descent speeds are all configurable in a set of TOML files.
 Now with cool sounds!

 ## Complete features
 * Collision System